 There is also the problem that if your IVA is continuing, then any compensation ordered by the FO may even fall into your IVA under the windfall clause, although this may make it easier to get it agreed that your IVA has been completed.

 If you think you need help with all this, contact your local Citizens Advice Bureau.
-All CAB advisors have access to CAB Specialist Services, so don’t worry that the advisor you see hasn’t dealt with an IVA complaint before – it might however be a good idea to show them this page!
-They will obviously want to see your IVA documents and they will be very pleased if you can give them the ‘background research’ from step three above.
+All local Citizens Advices have access to the national specialist debt team, so don’t worry that the advisor you see hasn’t dealt with an IVA complaint before – it might be a good idea to show them this page!
+They will want to see your IVA documents and they will be very pleased if you can give them the ‘background research’ from step three above.

 You may need a lawyer.
 Some CAB’s have lawyers, others will be able to refer you to a local Law Centre or other places for pro bono (i.e. free) legal help.